os-fpga/1st-CLaaS/README.md

 # To Do

   - Figure out how to generate .xo.
+    - `framework/fpga/scripts/create_rtl_kernel.sh` creates parts of `mandelbrot/fpga/mandelbrot_hw` (`imports`?) which should be built through Makefile, not included in repo.
+(Paths have changed, so scripts are broken).
+    - `mandelbrot/fpga/mandelbrot_hw/imports/package_kernel.tcl` produces `.xo` from `mandelbrot_hw`.
+(Not sure if it runs xocc itself or if that should be done in Makefile.)
   - hw_emu instructions.
   - Include initialization steps in host application automatically.
 (For `client.html`, no explicit commands to `open` and `Init FPGA`.)
   - provide information and pointers about the more general use of the commands.
   - Automate export from Makerchip by providing a script that uses `curl` to access result files via `http://makerchip.com/compile/<compile-id>/results/<filename>`.
+  - Split mandelbrot Makefile to provide some parts in framework.
+  - Create CI and CD to host (no-FPGA) application somewhere.